August 5, 2017 by readlisaread

 The other night walking through the neighbourhood near our hotel, we were sharing information and needed a short-hand way to describe landmarks.
 I don’t know how the locals refer to places such as Dead Chicken Alley or Testicle Corner, or even China Vegas, but it works for us.
 During the stroll, I reacted to a….distinct aroma.
 One of my mates said “Oh yeah, you can count on at least one of your senses being assaulted at any given time.”

 That’s exactly how today was.
 Every activity affected a different sense.
 A delicious spicy cucumber salad at a Hilal restaurant.
 A gentle breeze in a meditation garden.
 The hysterical giggling of a gaggle of Opera performers.
 The hot stone outside the temple of the Nanyue King.
-The refreshing cold shower on my return to my room at the end of this sensate day, including the odd feeling of the water getting warmed by my scalp and hair before it hit my shoulders.
+The refreshing cold shower on my return to my room at the end of this sensate day, including the odd feeling of the cool water getting warmed by my scalp and hair before it hit my shoulders.

 But none of this compares to the strange adventure I had on floor number five of our hotel, call The Spa.
 When we checked in, I noticed that the hotel advertised a spa, excitedly planned to visit it on my first opportunity.
 In retrospect, I should have asked one of our handlers for a little help with this venture.
 I mistakenly thought “go to spa” is the same idea, whether in China or North America or anywhere else.
 How naïve of me to forget that things are always different in China.

 So up to the fifth floor my friend and I went, And while she shall remain nameless, and is therefore incognito, I am relieved to have had this experience with a witness who can corroborate.
 We exit the elevator and come in to the spa.
-Very noticeable here was something that is different then my experience in Beijing last year, where occasionally there is some English in signage and explanatory pictures,etc. In Guangzhou there is very little minimal English.
+Very noticeable here was something that is different then my experience in Beijing last year, where occasionally there is some English in signage and explanatory pictures,etc. In Guangzhou there is very minimal printed or spoken English.
 The spa had no English anywhere, nor photos.
 More and more I do notice clerks and shopkeepers using translation apps on their phones, though, and indeed one of the counter girls whipped out a cell phone and attempted to translate.
 My friend and I paid for a massage each and then were escorted into the back to get changed and Prepare for the Experience.

 In the back the attendant provided us with lockers, showed us the shower, and gave us the best peculiar little outfits to wear.
 After we were suitably attired, we went out to the relaxation area to await our treatments.
 There we were offered a beverage and presumably could have watched a little TV attached to our massage chairs.
 This waiting room was a vast area.There must have been 50 of these reclining massage chairs with attached tvs and beverage service provided by young men in crisp white shirts and suit pants.
 In fact every part of the spa was vast, except in the numbers of clientele it was built to accommodate.
 We two represented 95% of the custom in the spa at that time.